 Applicants must be surgical oncologists within 8 years of completion of training.

 Be full SSO members for at least 6 months prior to application submission to be eligible for the award.

 The proposal must be submitted both electronically and in hardcopy format.
 Please email the proposal as a single PDF file to firstname.lastname@example.org by midnight, January 7, 2020.
 The hard copy of the application should be sent to the Society of Surgical Oncology, 9525 W. Bryn Mawr Ave., Suite 870, Rosemont, IL 60018 postmarked by January 10, 2020.

 Effective in 2014, it is no longer necessary for the applicant to commit at least 25% effort to the research project this award will support.
 Time committed should be reflected in the research proposal budget and will be taken into consideration as part of the overall assessment of the project.

 Terms of the Award

-A brief year-one progress report with a financial update will be required by March 31, 2020.
-The SSO reserves the right to withhold the second year of support in the event of unsatisfactory progress.
+A brief year-one progress report with a financial update will be required by March 31, 2021.
+SSO reserves the right to withhold the second year of support in the event of unsatisfactory progress.

-A brief (up to 10 minutes) presentation of results may be required at the SSO Annual Cancer Symposium, scheduled for March 2021, in Chicago, IL.
+A brief (up to 10 minutes) presentation of results may be required at the SSO 2022 International Conference on Surgical Cancer Care, scheduled for March 2022.